Pressingly/litellm/moneta/billing/docs/epic_technical_design.md

 # APIs and integrations

 ## Askii (OpenWebUI)
-From Askii (OpenWeb UI), We need to build a new subscription management and update the LiteLLM integration to send more data.
+On the Askii (OpenWebUI) side, we will implement subscription management functionality and enhance the integration with LiteLLM to include additional metadata in each request.

 ### Subscription Management & Selection
 - **Displaying Available Subscriptions**:
-    - Askii UI will query and display all of the user's active subscriptions.
+    - The Askii UI will display a list of all active subscriptions associated with the current user.
-    - **Data Source**: This list of subscriptions will be fetched from Lago.
-This will be an indirect query.
-Askii frontend will request this list from an Askii backend service, which in turn queries Lago.
-This is to avoid exposing Lago API keys to the client and to handle potential CORS issues.
+    - **Data Source**: This list will be fetched from Lago, but not directly from the client.
+Instead, the Askii frontend will request the subscription list from the Askii backend, which will handle the query to Lago.
+This indirection:
+      - Prevents exposure of Lago API credentials to the client.
+      - Avoids client-side CORS issues.
-- **Setting the Active Subscription**:
+- **Setting the Active Subscription:**
     - When a user selects a subscription from the displayed list in the Askii UI, or if a subscription is chosen by any other means (e.g., initial subscription activation), the Askii backend will update the `user.settings.default_subscription_id` field for that user to this chosen subscription's ID.
     - `user.settings.default_subscription_id` becomes the **single source of truth** for the currently active/selected subscription for all operations, including interactive chat and background processes.